kim-misol/react_study/README.md

 # React + Flask Project
+## Introduction
-create a project that combines a React frontend with a Flask backend
+Create a project that combines a React frontend with a Flask backend
+- Flask is great for quickly building server side application.
+- React is great for quickly building responsive user interfaces.

 ## Requirements